ucbugg/learn.ucbugg/ucbugg/chapters/effects.md

 ![Maya Image](/images/effects/createParticleEvent.jpg)

-So what we do is select our rainParticles and go to **Particles->'Particle Collision Event Editor'**.
+So what we do is select our rainParticles and go to **Particles &rarr; Particle Collision Event Editor**.

-Simply select emit as the emit type and adjust the **Num Particles** to about 2 or 3 then just create the event by clicking the **'Create Event'** button.
+Simply select emit as the emit type and adjust the **Num Particles** to about 2 or 3 then just create the event by clicking the **Create Event** button.

-<div class="note tip">1. make sure new particles are affected by gravity</div>
+1. Make sure new particles are affected by gravity
-<div class="note tip">2. make sure new particles collide with ground.</div>
+2. Make sure new particles collide with ground

 ![Maya Image](/images/effects/createParticleEvent2.jpg)